bytecodealliance/go-modules/README.md

 Package `cm` contains helper types and functions used by generated packages, such as `option<t>`, `result<ok, err>`, `variant`, `list`, and `resource`.
 These are intended for use by generated [Component Model](https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md#type-definitions) bindings, where the caller converts to a Go equivalent.
 It attempts to map WIT semantics to their equivalent in Go where possible.

-#### Note on Memory Safety

-Package `cm` and generated bindings from `wit-bindgen-go` may have compatibility issues with the Go garbage collector, as they directly represent `variant` and `result` types as tagged unions where a pointer shape may be occupied by a non-pointer value.
-The GC may detect and throw an error if it detects a non-pointer value in an area it expects to see a pointer.
-This is an area of active development.

 ## `wit-bindgen-go`

 ### WIT → Go

-The `wit-bindgen-go` tool can generate Go bindings for WIT interfaces and worlds.
-If [`wasm-tools`](https://crates.io/crates/wasm-tools) is installed and in `$PATH`, then `wit-bindgen-go` can load WIT directly.
+`wit-bindgen-go` generates Go bindings for WIT interfaces and worlds.
+It generates a Go package for each WIT world and interface, with the necessary types, functions, methods, and ABI glue code.
+Generated code will depend on package `cm` for core Component Model types like `list<t>`.

 ```console
 wit-bindgen-go generate ../wasi-cli/wit
 ```

-Otherwise, pass the JSON representation of a fully-resolved WIT package:
+It also supports the [JSON representation](https://github.com/bytecodealliance/wasm-tools/pull/1203) of a fully-resolved WIT package:

 ```console
 wit-bindgen-go generate wasi-cli.wit.json